qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 /sayhi <target> - Says "Hi!" to a target player
 ```

-For that, we are going to register a command `/sayhi`.
-To add optional arguments, we are going to use the `withOptionalArguments(Argument... args)` method:
+For that, we’re going to register a command `/sayhi`.
+To add optional arguments, we’re going to use the `withOptionalArguments(Argument... args)` method:

 :::tabs
 ===Java